Credit Card Consolidation

 Debt Settlement (aka Debt Forgiveness)

-Sometimes referred to as Debt Negotiation or Debt Forgiveness, this is probably the most misunderstood of the four options.
+Sometimes referred to as Debt Negotiation or Debt Forgiveness, this earns the award for the most misunderstood of the four options.
 Debt settlement is the process where a for profit company negotiates the total balance with your creditors.
 Creditors typically reduce the debt to 30-50% in exchange for a lump sum payment today!

 Debt settlement also has tax consequences.
 The amount of debt forgiven will be considered taxable income.
 You can expect the IRS to come knocking right away.
 You also have the possibility of getting sued by your creditors which can possibly lead to wage garnishment if the settlement isn’t made in time.